connorpainter/mvt-on-cylinder/README.md

 # mvt-on-cylinder

-Mean Value Theorem on Cylinder
+This repository was created to organize code and documentation from the 2020-2021 project Mean Value Theorem on Manifolds with Dr. Jeremy S. LeCrone at the University of Richmond.